AlafariAbdullah/setup-docs/README.md

 ```

 ## Example Use :
-I use this condition to get a notification when 3 days pass since the last time i did the laundry, the notification updates depending on the day (if it's 5 years later the notification says so).
+I use this condition to receive a notification when 3 days have passed since the last time I did the laundry.
+The notification updates depending on how many days have passed (for example, if it’s 5 years later, the notification will reflect that).
-The automation consists of:
+The automation consists of :
-- Data and Time Helper
+- A **Date and Time Helper**
-- A Script to update the Date and Time helper
+-** A Script** to update the Date and Time Helper
-- An automation
+- An **Automation**
-I use a Script to update the Helper for simplisity, since i use the same update in different dashboards.

 Helper : Date and time
 Script :